9 Stretches You Can’t Live Without

 Hold for 15-20 seconds then repeat on the other side.

-In the same method, place a hand on the back of your head and pull forwards slightly.
+Another good way is to place a hand on the back of your head and pull forwards slightly.
 Then push with the neck muscle to try and straighten the head back out.

 Hold for 15-20 seconds.